Brooklinellcstorecom/teamcity-documentation/topics/adding-notification-rules.md

 ## Add Notification Rule

-To add a new notification rule:
+To add a new personal notification rule:
 1. In the upper right corner of the screen, click your avatar and click __Profile__ in the drop-down menu.
 2. In __Your Profile__, open the __Notification Rules__ tab.
 3. Click the required notifications type and configure the required settings.